 TERMS OF REFERENCE FOR AUDIT COMMITTEE

-The primary function of the Audit Committee (the “Committee”), formed by the Board, is to assist the Board of Directors in fulfilling its fiduciary duties as well as the following oversight objectives on the activities of the Group comprising the Company and its subsidiaries:
+The primary function of the Audit Committee (the “Committee”), formed by the Board, is to assist the Board of Directors in fulfilling its fiduciary duties as well as the following oversight objectives on the activities of Eco World International Group of Companies: